Primordial Physics in the Nonlinear Universe: mapping cosmological collider models to weak-lensing observables: Cosmological Collider Signals in the Nonlinear Universe

 where $\frac{d\widetilde{X}_m}{d\theta_i}$ is the mean derivative of point $m$ in data-vector $X$ with respect to parameter $\theta_i$.
 Next, $\mathcal{C}^{-1}$ is the inverse of the numerically estimated covariance matrix and is computed while accounting for the Kaufman-Hartlap factor \citep{Kaufman1967, Hartlap2007},

 The Kaufman-Hartlap factor is $\gtrsim 0.95$ for the datavector used in this work.
 The Fisher constraints are obtained by inverting the matrix $\textbf{F}$.

 In this work, we estimate the mean derivative $\frac{d\widetilde{X}_m}{d\theta_i}$ using 10 simulations per model, which results in 30 independent survey realizations as three independent LSST Y10 footprints can fit within one full-sky mock.
 This is markedly fewer realizations per model than that produced in \citet{Anbajagane2023Inflation}, and is due to computation and storage limitations, as we are considering eight times as many models in this work.
 Noisy estimates of the mean derivative can cause artificially tighter constraints by breaking degeneracies between parameters in the Fisher information matrix \citep[\eg][]{Coulton:2023:FisherTest}.
 However, this effect can be alleviated if we limit ourselves to single parameter analyses where there is no secondary parameter to form a degeneracy in the first place.
 As a result, we only estimate the Fisher information for the PNG amplitude parameter, $\fNL$.
 For this setup, we have verified that our Fisher-derived uncertainties on $\fNL$ change by less than 2--3\% for all considered models if we use half as many realizations as our fiducial case.
-This numerical convergence is partially because we estimate derivatives using phase-matched simulations, which are pairs of simulations that share the same random seed but are run with $\fNL \pm X$.
-The choice for $X$ is described in Section \ref{sec:sims:Models}.
+The good numerical convergence is partially because we estimate derivatives using pairs of simulations that share the same random seed but are run with $\fNL \pm X$, where the choice for $X$ is described in Section \ref{sec:sims:Models}.
+We also note that \citet{Avila:2023:PairFixed} show, in a different context, that such matching improves the precision of statistics derived from the simulation pairs.

 Figure \ref{fig:Constraints} now presents the forecasts on various collider models for LSST Y10 lensing data.
 Each model is characterized by the amplitude $\fNL$ as well as 1 or 2 additional parameters such as the mass, spin, and speed, etc. We produce simulations for three to four choices of these additional parameters, with the number of choices depending on the exact model.
 We can then compute the expected constraint on $\fNL$ given a specific value for these additional parameters.